MynherVanKoek/AMLD_2020_MLflow/20_projects/README.md

    mlflow run 20_projects\210_hello_world -Palpha=.01 -Prun_origin=LocalRun -Plog_artifact=True
    mlflow run https://github.com/MynherVanKoek/AMLD_2020_MLflow.git#20_projects/210_hello_world -Palpha=.01 -Prun_origin=GitRun -Plog_artifact=True
    ```
+   Again, Linux or Mac Users need to activate their virtual environment by using `. mlflow_sklearn/bin/activate`.
+For `conda` environments use `conda activate mlflow_sklearn`.

 2. Complete the [Logistic Regression](./221_sklearn_logreg) and
    [Wine Classification](./231_sklearn_elasticnet_wine) folders and run them as well.
 You can also
    use their respective solution folders to them as remote GitHub projects.